 Individuals who do not speak English as their primary language and who have a limited ability to read, write, speak or understand English can be limited English proficient, or "LEP".
 This language barrier may prevent individuals from accessing services and benefits.
-The legislations that provide the foundation for the development of an LEP plan are Title VI of the Civil Rights Act of 1964 and Executive Order 13166.
+The legislations that provide the foundation for the development of an LEP plan are Title VI of the Civil Rights Act of 1964.
 In order to comply with Title VI, agencies should take reasonable actions for competent language assistance.
-Executive Order 13166 clarifies requirements for LEP persons under Title VI.
-The Executive Order (EO) requires the agency to examine the services it provides, and develop and implement a system by which LEP persons can meaningfully access those services.
 For purposes of Title VI, EO and the LEP Guidance, persons may be entitled to language assistance with respect to a particular service, benefit or encounter.
 Recipients of federal financial assistance have an obligation to reduce language barriers that can preclude meaningful access by LEP persons to important government services.
 The MPO has an on-going commitment to ensure effective communication by developing and implementing policies and procedures for identifying and assessing the language needs of its LEP constituents; and provide for a range of language assistance options, which include, but are not limited to the following: conduct needs assessment, through review of racial census data on potential LEP persons; State Relay Service-TDD/Voice Users; "I Speak" cards; written language service; access to qualified interpreters; community-based organizations/ volunteers; and monitor and evaluate access to language assistance.